clad-sovereign/clad-studio/README.md

 | Phase 3 – Deployment   | H2 2026 onward   | White-label deployments • Central-bank oracle integrations • Multi-jurisdiction operations |

 Contact: helloclad@wideas.tech

+> **Disclaimer**
+> Clad Sovereign is pre-pilot software.
+It is not yet intended for production use or real fund issuance.
+Use only on testnets or local chains.